 The numbers alone show that President Ballard’s decades of Church service are remarkable.
 But how much do you know about the man behind the calling?
-Here are five stories that show some of the sweetest insights into the Apostle’s life, testimony, and ministry so far.
+Here are five stories that show some of the sweetest insights into the Apostle’s life, testimony, and ministry.

 “Hang in There”